National Rail NR class

-The NR class are a class of Australian diesel locomotive built by A Goninan & Co for National Rail between 1996 and 1998.
+The NR class are Australian diesel-electric locomotives built by A Goninan & Co for National Rail between 1996 and 1998.
 They are currently operated by Pacific National.
 The C44aci model locomotives built by UGL Rail at Broadmeadow adopted the design from the NR Class.

 History

 When National Rail commenced operations in April 1993, it inherited a diverse collection of rolling stock and locomotives from various operators to operate interstate freight services in Australia.
 The fleet included locomotives of mixed age and power, leased from FreightCorp, V/Line and Australian National.

 In September 1995, National Rail awarded a contract to A Goninan & Co for 80 locomotives, which later became 120.
 NR1–NR60 were built at Broadmeadow, and NR61–NR120 were constructed at Bassendean.
 The frames were built at Hexham and the bogies at Goninan's Landsdowne Engineering subsidiary in Taree.

 The first locomotive to be completed was NR61, which was trialled on 18 September 1996, between Midland and Jumperkine.
 The first Broadmeadow-built unit ran on 23 September 1996.
 The early units were delivered without National Rail branding or logos, but later locomotives were delivered in the full livery.
 Testing was carried out on the NSW Main Northern line between Werris Creek and Maitland, using ballast wagons and 442 class locomotives, in dynamic braking mode, as dynamic loads.
 Each locomotive was required to accumulate 10000 km of trouble-free running before being accepted.
-The final unit was delivered from Broadmeadow in February 1998.

-Pacific National announced in September 2022 that the company had committed more than A$160M towards the overhauling of the company's NR class units.